jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The belief in nobles divine rights wasn't simple selfishness.
 A lot of smart people wrote philosophy to justify one person having absolute power.
 The royal rulebook didn't have to call itself a Death Star; it was based on a respected philosophy.

 Today, our Death Star rulebook aren't arbitrary rules.
 They come from Industrial Age philosophy and the era of mass-production.
-It's important to remember as we push for the Information Age.
+It's important to remember as we push for the Internet Age.
 The antagonists feel justified using their Death Star.
 And they'll keep winning, until we believe in a new philosophy.

 ## The Era of Mass-Collaboration Is Already Here

-While the antagonists are fighting it, the Information Age and its era of mass-collaboration is already here and growing.
+While the antagonists are fighting it, the Internet Age and its era of mass-collaboration is already here and growing.
 I included some collaboration projects below.
 Not only should you take a minute to try them out, you should sit back and realize what you're doing.
 Because with no managers, consultants, and timesheets, you can work with others to advance humanity with nothing but a laptop, the internet, and you.

 One day soon, your job will likewise require so little travel, stress, and time.
 And no, you won't lose your job.
 It's the head-office types, the HR reps, the eight different bosses, the people with no frontline skills, whose meetings, delays, and arrogance are unneeded in the era of mass-collaboration.
-That's why the fear the Information Age so much.
+That's why the fear the Internet Age so much.

 Galaxy Zoo: https://www.zooniverse.org : Help astronomers classify stars and galaxies.
 You might even be the first to discover something new.

-Common Voice: https://voice.mozilla.org/en : Help inventors give their apps voice commands, by donate your voice, anonymously of course.
-A free and independent voice database lets any company or person improve their software.
+Common Voice: https://voice.mozilla.org/en : Help inventors give their apps voice commands by donating your voice, anonymously of course.
+A free voice database lets anyone improve their software.

-Stack Overflow: https://stackoverflow.com : Every programmer, from beginner to expert, have questions only other programmers can answer.
-Stack Overflow lets them all ask questions, and rewards those who give the best answers.
+Stack Overflow: https://stackoverflow.com : Stack Overflow lets programmers ask question to other programmers.
+The person with the best answer gets rewarded.
 This kind of mass-collaboration will soon connect you with other people doing your frontline job.

+Wikipedia: https://wikipedia.org : Everyone's an expert at something.
+Starting or editing a Wikipedia page is a lot easier then you think.
+Try it out.

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 A few bucks could fund a product you could need.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 These websites put the levers of power in your hand.
 The era of mass-collaboration is already here.
-We just aren't jumping into the Information Age yet.
-You don't have to join every collaboration.
-But by picking a few, you can actually start solving real-life problems.
+We just aren't jumping into the Internet Age yet.

 Just to drive home the point, what levers of power does Right/Left politics put in your hand?
 The idea doesn't even exist, because they think its 1969, when the levers of power weren't for Main Street to hold.
-Neither side can understand the Information Age and mass-collaboration is the best of both ideologies.
+Neither side can understand the Internet Age and mass-collaboration is the best of both ideologies.
 Modern technology improves social welfare; as Progressives dream.
 Digital tools also put the onus on individuals to improve themselves; as Conservatives demand.
 Mixing ideologies is how Techvolution builds on the past, and helps Main Street prosper once again.

 ## The Era of Mass-Collaboration Is (Almost) Here in Your Everyday Life

 Say you bought a new townhouse in a newly built area.
-Most likely, you and you're new neighbors would be anxious too move in, bring in your appliances and furniture, and of course finish the backyard.
+You and you're new neighbors would likely be anxious too move in, bring in your appliances and furniture, and of course finish the backyard.
 Soon enough, everyone is assembling lawn furniture, hiring contractors, putting in decks, pools, fences, sheds, and whatever else you dream up.

 The question is, in the game of civlization, do we consider the big picture when making our choices?